 A statement of general rationale for Board decisions is provided to the offender and made available to the public at www.bop.utah.gov.
-The Board is currently in the process of developing a structured decision making tool and adopting the ten practice targets identified by the National Parole Resource Center.
+The Board of Pardons and Parole is currently in the process of developing a structured decision making tool and adopting the ten practice targets identified by the National Parole Resource Center.
 As Board practices are further developed and delineated, the guidelines should be updated to reflect practices accordingly.